asvd/helios-kernel/README.md

 In the head of a module, a set of dependencies are listed using the `include()` function.
-Each call of this function stands for a single dependence.
+Each call of this function stands for a single dependency.
 The code inside the `init()` function declaration is a module code.
 It will be issued by Helios Kernel as soon as all dependencies included at the module head are loaded.

-The only argument of the `include()` function is the exact path to the module which should be loaded beforehand — so that it is always easy to find out the particular dependence source locaiton.
+The only argument of the `include()` function is the exact path to the module which should be loaded beforehand — so that it is always easy to find out the particular dependency source locaiton.

 This is how `myLibrary.js` included in the module above could look: